Drew Waters Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks second in the league.

-- The White Sox have the 27th-ranked team ERA among all MLB pitching staffs (4.95).
+- The White Sox have a 4.95 team ERA that ranks 26th across all league pitching staffs.

-- The White Sox allow the fourth-most home runs in baseball (190 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (193 total, 1.4 per game).

-- In his most recent outing on Wednesday against the Baltimore Orioles, the right-hander went six innings, allowing five earned runs while surrendering six hits.
+- The right-hander's most recent time out was on Saturday against the Detroit Tigers, when he threw 5 1/3 innings, surrendering three earned runs while giving up five hits.

+- The 27-year-old has an ERA of 4.87, with 8.9 strikeouts per nine innings, in 15 games this season.
+Opponents have a .216 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.